frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 - your favorite tech product store's website
 - searching for that model on a search engine (yes, please do, you might be able to save a lot with a deal that you missed)

 {% include alert.html text="For each laptop model, there might be multiple manufacturer configurations.
-Ensure that your selection is the same as the one you just benchmarked (or at least as favorable), including the keyboard layout." %}
+Ensure that your selection is the same as the one you just benchmarked!" %}

 ## A concrete example